Mizuho International plc - Brexit Preparations

-Please note that this communication only covers the securities business of Mizuho International plc based in London and not any other UK based Mizuho group entity (e.g. Mizuho Bank, London Branch).
+Please note that this communication only covers the securities business of Mizuho International based in London and not any other UK based Mizuho group entity (e.g. Mizuho Bank, London Branch).
 In the event that there are to be any changes as a consequence of Brexit to the business model of any other Mizuho entity, we would expect them to notify you separately.

 Frequently Asked Questions

 We have prepared a table of information that should help provide information regarding MHEU.
 This information is also publicly available.
-Some of the documents, such as the Commercial Register are subject to change pending share capital registrations and new Directors being on-boarded to the entity

-Q: Where will Mizuho Securities Europe GmbH be located in Frankfurt?
+Where is Mizuho Securities Europe GmbH located?

 Taunustor 1, 60310 Frankfurt am Main, Germany.

-Q: What are Mizuho International’s Brexit timelines?
+What are Mizuho International's Brexit timelines?

-Q: What are Mizuho International’s Operations’ preparations for Brexit?
+What are Mizuho International’s Operations’ preparations for Brexit?

 Regular updates to this timeline will be provided.

-Q: What are Mizuho International’s plans in the event of transition period being agreed?
+What are Mizuho International’s plans in the event of transition period being agreed?

 In the event of a transition period being agreed this will not result in any fundamental change in the implementation plans for MHEU, however it may potentially allow for a more gradual shift of EEA business activities from Mizuho International to MHEU.
 We will continue to closely monitor Brexit developments and, if necessary, adjust our plans accordingly and keep you informed.

-Q: What is the Legal Entity Identifier (LEI) of MHEU?
+What is the Legal Entity Identifier (LEI) of MHEU?

-Q: If you are domiciled outside of the EEA countries will anything change?
+If you are domiciled outside of the EEA countries will anything change?

 We do not anticipate there being any changes for non-EEA clients who will continue to deal directly with Mizuho International in London.